-The department also realized an opportunity for collecting more detailed information with the capstone rubrics shown in Appendices 1 and 2.
-In the upcoming academic year, we will be creating a spreadsheet to track how individual student groups perform in the various categories (column headings in the rubrics) for the fall semester (Appendix 1) and spring semester (Appendix 2) of the capstone sequence.
+In order to collect more detailed information through the capstone rubrics shown in Appendices 1 and 2, we created a spreadsheet to track how individual student groups perform in the various categories (column headings in the rubrics) for the fall semester (Table 3) and spring semester (Table 4) of the capstone sequence.
 Collecting and tracking these additional data can provide insight into more focused sub-areas that might need future improvement.